-The Ultimate Baja Travel Guide & Tips
+The Ultimate Baja California Travel Guide

-Explore Baja: A Land of Compelling Beauty.
+Explore Baja: A Land of Compelling Beauty

-By Melissa Alvarado Sierra | Published on March 29, 2022
+By Melissa Alvarado Sierra | Published: March 29, 2022 | Updated: March 5, 2026

-The Baja California Peninsula, also known as just Baja, is home to the two Mexican states Baja California and Baja California Sur.
+The Baja California Peninsula, also known simply as Baja, is home to the two Mexican states, Baja California and Baja California Sur.
 Baja is Northern Mexico's most rugged destination, home to craggy mountains, cactus forests and transparent waters lapping onto white-sand beaches.
+For those seeking to get away from the stresses of life, taking a vacation cruise to Baja is an ideal destination.
+This Baja California travel guide will help you enjoy every sunny spot and shady nook.

-The Wanderlust Adventure Starts In The North Baja
+The Wanderlust Adventure Starts in North Baja

 The Skyline of Tijuana City in Baja California Peninsula, Mexico